vkm9594/flying-with-kiki/README.md

 ## Acknowledgements

-Thank you to The Coding Train, Professor Steele, and Linda!
+Thank you to Professor Steele, Linda, and The Coding Train!
+Without you guys the code would be a lot less functionable.
 Also thank you to Studio Ghibli for being the inspiration of this project.